-While in Madison, the rural track resident will have rotations identical to the academic track residents.
+While in Madison, the rural track resident will have rotations identical to the 6 academic track residents.
 At University Hospital in Madison, residents’ clinical training is largely structured as progressive rotations on specialty surgery services under the supervision of fellowship-trained surgeons in that specialty.
 Both academic track and rural track residents also rotate in community hospitals in Madison under the training of board certified general surgeons.

-During the latter years of their residency, the rural resident will have the opportunity to gain experience in other surgical disciplines including ortho trauma, urology, and obstetrics, depending on the interests of the resident.
-The rural surgery track has the goal of giving the resident the training they need to have competency in whatever practice they desire.
+During the latter years of their residency, the rural general surgery resident will have the opportunity to gain experience in other surgical disciplines including ortho trauma, urology, and obstetrics, depending on the resident’s interests.
+The rural general surgery track aims to give the resident the training they need to have competency in whatever practice they desire.
 It is expected that the resident will have substantial input and flexibility in planning their senior clinical curriculum to match their specific career interests.

 The formal didactic and simulation curriculum will be identical to that of residents in the academic surgery track.
 The rural sites are close enough to University Hospital that a resident can attend most educational conferences and simulation training sessions.
 For times the resident can’t attend, the program provides synchronous and asynchronous web-based access to all didactic sessions.
 Each partner site also has didactic training, including regular M&M conference.